 If you take a stroll through your local lumberyard or the lumber department of your big box home center, you'll find several rows of SPF dimension lumber.
-This is the lumber generally used for framing construction, and it includes all the "2-by" lumber (from 2 x 4s up to 2 x 12s), as well as some of the "1-by" material (1 x 2s up to 1 x 12s).
+This is the lumber generally used for framing construction, and it includes all the "two-by" lumber (from two by fours up to two by 12s), as well as some of the "one-by" material (one by twos up to one by 12s).
 This lumber is known as SPF because it is normally milled from spruce, pine, or fir, which are the softwoods commonly used for construction-grade lumber.

 What Is SPF Lumber?

 These softwoods, often grown on tree farms, grow very quickly with trunks that are straight and tall.
 These trees yield softwoods with fewer knots but with growth rings that may be spaced farther apart than older trees harvested from old-growth forests.

 Most softwoods are graded into four different grades, labeled A through D. There are also sub-standards within each grade, with categories such as Supreme, Choice, Quality, Construction, Standard, and Utility.
 Much of the higher-graded material ends up being sold to specific buyers, bypassing retailers altogether, while the grades that are best for structural uses end up in the lumberyards and home centers.